If it was more than about 24 hours since your last bowel movement, you might be constipated. Here’s how to relieve constipation naturally.

 The Basics of Digestion

 Everything that you consume has to be eliminated from your body after a certain period of time.
 Normally, the transit time is 16 hours between eating food and when that food is eliminated.
 Not being able to empty your intestines everyday means that the food that you eat stays inside your body.
-Not only is this uncomfortable and probably gassy, the food begins to putrefy, creating a toxic environment and a breeding ground for viruses, bacteria and even tumors.
+Not only is this uncomfortable and likely gassy, food begins to putrefy, creating a toxic environment and a breeding ground for viruses and bacteria.
 The putrefied food, if it stays in for an extremely long time, also produces toxic gas, which flows back into the blood stream.
 This “polluted” (acidic) blood circulates all over the body, including your brain, feeds your cells, thus affects entire system.

 Some studies have suggested the link between constipation and common chronic diseases such as irritable bowl syndrome (IBS), diverticulitis, obesity, diabetes, arthritis, allergies, heart diseases, and cancers, especially colon.
 This condition also affects the liver because dirty (acidic) blood has to be filtered and detoxified by the organ, putting extra stress on this hardworking organ.